Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • 2024: Munich Business School continues its successful course and confirms its status as one of the leading addresses for MBA students worldwide in 2024.
 As one of the few German business schools, MBS once again asserts itself in the elite Tier One category.

-• 2023: Munich Business School named among the world’s leading MBA providers.
-Munich Business School is one of only four German business schools named in Tier One.
-This puts it among the top 30 business schools in Europe, in the same group as numerous international giants.
+• 2023: Munich Business School is one of the top educational providers worldwide for MBA degrees.
+In 2023, Munich Business School is one of only four German business schools to reach the top tier of Tier One business schools.
+This puts the university among the top 30 in Europe and allows it to compete with international giants.

 • 2024 In the WiWo ranking, MBS reaches the top of Germany's private business schools for the fifth time.